Air Cabin Crew

 You’ll find it useful to have experience in a customer service role.
 It may also help if you can speak a second language.

-You could also get into this job through an apprenticeship.
+You can get this job through:

 Working Hours and Environment: